 The recent Beige Book released by the Federal Reserve outlines a mixed picture for the First District (New England).
 There are some positive signs such as stabilization in activity of staffing firms while biopharmaceuticals have robust sales.
 These highlights balance the findings of manufacturer selling prices declining while the pay rates for contract positions are declining.
 There is a real threat of deflation.
 This may be doom and gloom, but at the least, this recovery has stalled into stagflation.
 What is particularly noteworthy is the fact that uncertainty was so prominent in the report.
 Business simply does not know what changes will come.
 Retailers also squirm under the rising amount of declines from attempted credit card purchases.
 Just as the government is reaching the total borrowing amount that can be sustained, credit card borrowers have reached their limit.
 Unlike the government, they cannot vote themselves increases to their credit limits, nor print money to cover the debt.

 What is of prime concern is employment and real estate.
 Staffing firms are still in demand although their revenues are down significantly.
 Employers are waiting for perfect candidates for permanent hire.
 Until then companies use temp workers after squeezing all the labor possible out of retained workers.
 Uncertainty rears its ugly head again.
-It is easier to demand increased productivity, take on a few temps at lower wages and hope for the best rather than risk taking on a new permanent hire, and all the costs, when regulatory and tax changes may force a round of lay-offs in eight months.
-New England may be performing better than the nation as a whole in regards to staffing, but this is cold comfort to the un and under employed.
+It is easier to demand increased productivity, take on a few temps and hope for the best rather than risk taking on a new permanent hire, and all the costs, when regulatory and tax changes may force a round of lay-offs in eight months.
+New England may be performing better than the nation as a whole in regards to staffing.
 Real estate still remains the sword hanging over the head of the economy.
 Commercial real estate deals are slow for smaller projects and almost nonexistent for large transactions.
 Businesses are not moving to the area nor are new businesses being created.
 Vacancy rates continue to rise following unexpected jumps in unemployment.
 Residential real estate fares no better with home prices declining some ten percent.
 The home purchase tax credit that expired in April propped up home sales but the falling prices and looming foreclosure rates bode poorly for the next quarter without the credit.

 New England will not have to wait for some oil to drift around Florida and up the Gulf Stream to hit Martha’s Vineyard.
-The economic impact will whack us a lot sooner.
-The only bright spot is businesses are already so scared of the unknown future that they are not doing anything to put themselves at excessive risk.
+The economic impact may whack us a lot sooner.
+A bright spot is businesses are getting so used to an unknown future that they are not doing much to put themselves at excessive risk.
 Businesses are adapting to the new normal of not being able to predict the future as in the past.